 Contract and Payment

 Work published on the website is covered by InterVarsity's Author Agreement.
 Writers for The Well are not paid for their work.
 As publication of The Well is covered by contributions from donors, writers understand that by waiving the right to any payment, publication costs are reduced, enabling us to make The Well available to student and faculty readers.
+We acknowledge that the opinions of our guests may not necessarily represent the ministry, doctrine, or policies of InterVarsity.

 To inquire about submitting an article, contact the editor for The Well.